 Much of the RET work bypasses ordinary cognitive structures and defenses, allowing one to access and transform material from deeper areas of the psyche.
 The first RET sessions focus on pre-birth, birth, infancy and the influence of parents.
 In later sessions, work focuses on disowned aspects of the self, childhood wounds, later traumatic life events, and chronic limiting habits and behaviors.
 For most people, the 12 session RET healing program accomplishes tremendous change.
 The RET addictions program is based upon 6 sessions.
 Single issues can often be resolved in one or two sessions.
 RET can be used with children over 5 who are troubled with fears, nightmares, learning or other behavioral disorders.
 It is also used effectively in addictions, abuse, depression, grief, post traumatic stress, anger and panic disorders, chronic fatigue, attention deficit, and situations which can best be described as energetic or spiritual imbalances or obstacles.

 Both RET and EMDR provide effective tools for rapidly healing trauma and chronic limiting patterns within a relatively brief number of sessions.
 A recent study financed by Kaiser Permanente revealed that EMDR was twice as effective in half the amount of time compared to standard psychological care.

-Gaea Yudron is a rapid eye technician and intuitive healer and counselor who lives and works in Ashland, OR.
-She has been involved in holistic health and spiritual healing for 25 years, co-founding both a healing center and a clinic, and is the author of two books, Growing and Using the Healing Herbs and Words Themselves are Medicine.
+Gaea Yudron is a Master Rapid Eye Technician and intuitive healer and counselor who has been involved in holistic health and spiritual healing for over 25 years, co-founding both a healing center and a clinic, and is the author of two books, Growing and Using the Healing Herbs and Words Themselves are Medicine.
 Gaea has also written many articles for New Age, Yoga Journal, and others.
-Gaea can be reached at (541)482-3762.